ApacheTech-Nuget-Packages/VintageStory.Gantry/docs/README.md

 ## Prerequisites:

- - Vintage Story 1.17.x
+ - Vintage Story 1.18.15
- - Visual Studio 2022, with support for .NET Standard 2.0 development.
+ - Visual Studio 2022, with support for .NET 7.0 development.
  - `VINTAGE_STORY` Environment Variable that point to the game install directory.
- - Works well with the [Vintage Story Mod Template (.NET Framework)](https://marketplace.visualstudio.com/items?itemName=ApacheTechSolutions.vsmodtemplate) extension, for Visual Studio 2022.
+ - `VINTAGE_STORY_DATA` Environment Variable that point to the game data directory.

 ## Recommended Tools:

  - **[dnSpy](https://github.com/dnSpy/dnSpy)**: Debugger and .NET assembly editor.
 Traverse the game's API, analyse code, convert C# to IL, and back.